Avalanche Skills Training 1 (AST 1) - Whistler

 Day 1: Classroom portion - 9:00am - 5:00pm

-Everyone will sign waivers and the guide will review the AST Pre-Test before starting on the course theory.
-The day will include a short morning and afternoon break as well as a lunch break.
-The day will end with a debrief along with homework, some handouts and a resources list.
+Everyone will sign waivers and the guide will review the AST Pre-Test before moving on to theory using decision-making exercises and discussion.
+The day will include a short morning and afternoon break as well as a lunch break and will end with a debrief along with homework, some handouts and a resources list.

 Parking: Please note that the nearest parking for this course is located at the Whistler Day LotsDay 2: Field Day - 8:30am - 4:30pm

 The guide will lead a short briefing (discussing current conditions and weather) and have everyone perform a gear check.
 From there you will head up the mountain to apply the skills you learned on Day 1.
 The day will end at approximately 4:30 pm with a quick debrief and discussion of what steps you can take after your AST1.